-Mullins Creek runs through the University of Arkansas Campus and flows to Town Branch, which is a major tributary to the West Fork of the White River.
-The West Fork eventually flows to the White River, which then forms Beaver Lake, the primary drinking water source for over 400,000 people in Northwest Arkansas.
-To restore Mullins Creek and improve water quality, a natural channel was constructed with defined riffles and pools.
+Mullins Creek meanders through the University of Arkansas Campus and flows into Town Branch, the White River, and eventually Beaver Lake, the primary drinking water source for Northwest Arkansas.
+To restore Mullins Creek and improve water quality, a natural channel was replicated with defined riffles and pools.
 Rock structures were used to help deflect flow away from the banks.
-Stepped soil mattresses lined with biodegradable erosion control fabric were built, which naturally allow rising flood waters to spread out evenly.
-The stream corridor was planted with native grasses, shrubs, wildflowers, and trees to reduce soil erosion, filter pollutants from runoff during storms, and provide habitat.
-This project has been widely praised as a success and has inspired the U of A to take a closer look at other urban streams that could be restored, including the Bulldog Branch which is planned to be restored in the next year.
+Stepped soil mattresses lined with biodegradable erosion control fabric were built, which naturally allow rising flood waters to disperse evenly.
+The stream corridor was planted with native grasses, shrubs, wildflowers, and trees to reduce soil erosion, filter pollutants, and provide habitat.
+This project is widely praised as a success and has inspired the U of A to take a closer look at other urban streams that could be restored, including the Bulldog Branch, a tributary to Mullins, which is planned to be restored in the next year.